-The power is supplied by a 24V 1/3 HP electric motor coupled with a speed reduction gearbox.
-Opposite to the gearbox, the motor is equipped with a 3/8 hexagonal socket shaft extension permitting to move the slide-out without using the handheld control.
-This is very useful when moving the slide-out very slowly is required like during the inner stoppers adjustment, the tilt adjustment or the 2" inside retraction.
-See section 18 for the manual override procedures.
+The power is supplied by a 24V, 1/3 HP electric motor coupled with a speed reduction gearbox.

+Opposite to the gearbox, the motor is equipped with a 3/8 hexagonal socket shaft extension allowing slide-out movement without the handheld control.

+This shaft extension is used to move the slideout at low speed during the inner stoppers adjustment, the tilt adjustment or the 2" inside retraction

+See paragraph 18 for the manual override procedures.

-When moving the slide-out with a cordless power drill as described in the manual override procedure, be careful as the slide-out approaches its opened or closed position, in order not to overload the mechanism.
+When moving the slide-out with a cordless power drill as described in the manual override procedure, be careful as the slide-out approaches the open or closed position, in order not to overload the mechanism.

 Inspect the electrical connections and their watertightness.
-Check that the mounting bolts are tight (Fig. 18).
+Check that the mounting bolts are tight (Figure 18).

-The slide-out must be retracted.
+1. The slide-out must be retracted.

-FIGURE 17 : ELECTRIC MOTOR AND SPEED REDUCTION GEARBOX
+FIGURE 17: ELECTRIC MOTOR AND SPEED REDUCTION GEARBOX